 Myostatin Inhibitors Reviewed: Does Brown Seaweed Amplify Muscle Growth?

-In the bodybuilding world, certain supplements are keepers, such as creatine and protein powder.
 Sure, there are different types, blends, and forms, but let’s face it: these aren’t likely to go out of style.
 On the other hand, some supps are literally “one hit wonders.”
 They’re introduced with a lot of noise and fanfare, then slink back into the shadows—where they definitely belong.

 Myostatin inhibitors are a perfect example of the latter phenomenon.
 There are only a couple of fringe products still around on the market.
 Nobody I know of uses them, and it’s been aaaages since anyone’s even asked about them.